-However, in the event an employee pursues a grievance without the sanction of the Association, he/she shall be responsible for the costs associated with that grievance which includes all the arbitrator's fees and expenses.
-In this case, the employee will be required to submit an advanced payment to the arbitrator prior to the arbitration being scheduled.
+Expenses of the arbitrator shall be shared equally by the parties.
+However, in the event an employee pursues a grievance without the sanction of the Association, he/she shall be responsible for the costs associated with that grievance, which includes all the arbitrator's fees and expenses.
+In this case, the employee will be required to submit an advanced payment to the arbitrator 30 calendar days after the arbitrator selection and payment instructions, prior to the arbitration being scheduled.
 This payment shall be dictated by the arbitrator based on his/her assessment of the time that will be involved in the case.
-Any overpayment shall be refunded to the employee.
+Any overpayment shall be refunded to the employee at the same time the arbitrator presents an award.
 All other expenses incurred by either party in the preparation of its case are to be borne solely by the party incurring such expense.

 Step 2.
-For disputes defined in 12.1(B)(4).
-If the grievant is not satisfied with the response provided in Step 1, the Association may request, within 30 calendar days of receipt of the Step 1 response, that the matter be resolved by an Arbitrator.
+Arbitration: For disputes regarding termination: If the grievant wishes to appeal a termination, the Association may request, within 30 calendar days of the date on the Notice of

+Termination, that the matter be resolved by an Arbitrator.
 A list of eligible Arbitrators will be utilized by the parties on a rotational basis, based upon their availability within 90 days of the date of selection.
 The first Arbitrator on the list will be notified of his appointment and the hearing will be scheduled within 90 days of the notice to the Arbitrator.
-If the selected Arbitrator cannot serve within 90 days, the next Arbitrator will be scheduled under the same conditions.
-This will occur until a date can be agreed upon.
-Whoever the Arbitrator is who is selected, the next case will first be offered to the next Arbitrator on the list and the same procedure will be undertaken as described herein.
+If the selected Arbitrator cannot serve within 90 days, the next Arbitrator on the list will be scheduled under the same conditions.
+In the event an arbitrator is unavailable within the 90 day time period set forth above, the arbitrator's unavailability does not alter the arbitrator list rotation for subsequent grievances.